openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

     model = OVModelForCausalLM.from_pretrained(model_id, export=True, load_in_8bit=True)

-Wieght compression is applied by default to models larger than 1 billion parameters and also available for CLI interface as ``--int8`` option.
+Weight compression is applied by default to models larger than one billion parameters and is also available for CLI interface as the ``--int8`` option.

 Below are some examples of using Optimum-Intel for model conversion and inference: